World leaders pledge climate cooperation despite other rifts - WTMJ

 Travel precautions under the pandemic compelled the summit to play out on livestream, limiting opportunities for spontaneous interaction and negotiation.
 Its opening hours were sometimes marked by electronic echoes, random beeps and off-screen voices.

-But the summit also marshaled an impressive display of the world’s most powerful leaders speaking on the single cause of climate change.
+But the summit also marshaled an impressive display of the world’s most powerful leaders speaking on the single issue of climate change.

 China’s Xi, whose country is the world’s biggest emissions culprit, followed by the United States, spoke first among the other global figures.
 He made no reference to disputes over territorial claims, trade and other matters that had made it uncertain until Wednesday that he would even take part in the U.S. summit.
 And he said China would work with America in cutting emissions.